KonradHoeffner/hdt/paper.md

 The *Resource Description Framework* (RDF) is a data model that represents information using *triples*, each consisting of a *subject*, *predicate* and *object*.
 A set of triples is called an *RDF graph*, where the subjects and objects can be visualized as nodes and the predicates as labeled, directed edges.
+A predicate is always an *IRI* (Internationalized Resource Identifier), which is a generalization of an URI that permits additional characters.
-Predicates are always IRIs, however subjects and objects can also be *blank nodes* and objects can also be *literals*.
+Subjects and objects can also be *blank nodes* and objects can also be *literals*.
 There are multiple text-based RDF serialization formats with different compromises between verbosity, ease of automatic processing and human readability.
 For example, the N-Triples serialization of the fact "the mayor of Leipzig is Burkhard Jung" from DBpedia [@dbpedia] is: